 - Increased emotional resilience

 The course is run across four days at times convenient for working professionals and is designed to give you an immersive experience with plenty of opportunity for questions and feedback.
 It sets up a momentum that will give you the best chance of establishing an on-going practice.
-There is a weekend/evening format course and one that runs before work – click on the options below for more details come to an intro talk.
+There is a weekend/evening format course and one that runs before work – for more details come to an intro talk.